Cauliflower Gratin with Horseradish Cheddar Cheese

 And if you are having a fancy little dinner party, you can put it into individual ramekins, as I did with this Whipped Cauliflower Gratin.
 Just adjust your baking time a bit.

 If you like the Mashed Cauliflower Gratin recipe, try these recipes, too!

 - Browned Butter Whipped Butternut Squash

-- Butternut Squash & Cheddar Potatoes au Gratin
+- Butternut Squash and Cheddar Potatoes au Gratin

 Some other great gratins can be found on my friends’ blogs.
-There’s a fabulous Brussels Sprouts Gratin from The Hungry Couple.
+There’s a fabulous recipe for Brussels Sprouts Gratin on The Hungry Couple.
 Grandbaby Cakes adds some veggies to her taters with Potato and Squash Gratin.
 Bacon makes everything better, so here’s a Cauliflower Bacon Gratin from The Reluctant Entertainer.
-And Spaghetti Squash & Kale Gratin from All Roads Lead to the Kitchen is totally creamy and loaded with veggies.
+And Spaghetti Squash and Kale Gratin from All Roads Lead to the Kitchen is totally creamy and loaded with veggies.